LEGOLAND New York Finally Has an Official Opening Date

 Photos provided by LEGOLAND New York

-Interested in learning more about development as it continues through 2019?
-Follow along with a team of five kid reporters who will tell the story of LEGOLAND as it approaches its opening date.
-The select group of reporters, who were culled from a vast pool of applicants, will produce content about special ongoing events for the company's website and social media platforms.
+Interested in learning more about development as it continues through 2020?
+Follow along with a team of five kid reporters who tell the story of LEGOLAND as it approaches its opening date.
+The select group of reporters, who were culled from a vast pool of applicants, produce content about special ongoing events for the company's website and social media platforms.
 The call for reporters ages 6 to 12 ran through January 2019 and resulted in more than 450 submissions.
 On February 28, LEGOLAND announced the five winners to receive LEGO apparel, four complimentary annual passes, and a unique microphone for reporting duties.
 Notably, two of them are from the Hudson Valley, representing Orange and Westchester Counties, respectively:

 Matt - Mahwah, NJ, age 6